lpalfonsoa/Data-Analysis/README.md

 - [Pneumonia Detection using Deep Learning](https://github.com/lpalfonsoa/Data-Analysis/blob/main/Notebooks/Pneumonia-Classification.ipynb):

-This project focuses on classifying pneumonia from X-ray images using deep learning techniques.
-Three different Convolutional Neural Network (CNN) models were designed and evaluated, with Model 1 trained without and with data augmentation and Models 2 and 3 incorporating data augmentation techniques.
-The models were evaluated based on precision, recall, and accuracy metrics.
-The results showed that Model 1 achieved the highest precision and accuracy, indicating its superior performance in pneumonia classification.
+This project focuses on evaluating and comparing the performance of three convolutional neural network (CNN) models in the classification of pneumonia from X-ray images.
+The primary objective was to determine the optimal model for accurate and reliable pneumonia classification.
+The models were trained using a dataset that incorporated data augmentation techniques to enhance the model's performance.
+Various evaluation metrics, including accuracy and precision, were utilized to assess the models' classification capabilities.
+Additionally, the code provided visualization components, such as sample image plots and TensorBoard monitoring, to aid in the analysis and interpretation of the results.
+The findings indicated that Model 1 exhibited the highest precision and accuracy, showcasing its effectiveness in pneumonia classification.

 - [Cancer breast:](https://github.com/lpalfonsoa/Data-Analysis/blob/main/Notebooks/BreastCancer.ipynb)